quicwg/base-drafts/draft-ietf-quic-recovery.md

 When CRYPTO frames are sent, the sender SHOULD set a timer for the handshake timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedHandshakeData().
-On each consecutive firing of the handshake timer without receiving an acknowledgement for a new packet, the sender SHOULD double the handshake timeout and set a timer for this period.
+On each consecutive expiration of the handshake timer without receiving an acknowledgement for a new packet, the sender SHOULD double the handshake timeout and set a timer for this period.